SPANAKOPITA

 - 200gm Persian or soft feta

-- 2-3 sheets ready-made puff pastry, partially thawed
+- 2 - 3 sheets ready made puff pastry, thawed

 - 1 egg yolk, lightly beaten